 Hello, phubbers!
 Meaning- someone who continually looks at their mobile phone in a social setting while ignoring the people they are actually with.
 This is how today people got attached to mobile phones.
 It is also an agreeable fact that we would forget anything but never fail to use mobile on our daily basis for each and everything.

-With the use of mobile phones increases, the demand for mobile applications is also increasing rapidly for human needs.
-This is because mobile applications are convenient to use by people and there are almost 2 million apps are build in both Android and IOS.
+With the increasing advent of mobile phones, the demand for mobile applications is also increasing rapidly for human needs.
+This is because mobile applications are convenient to use by people and there are almost 2 million apps are build in both Android and iOS.

 On the other hand, we also know the mobile software industry is a chaotic one.
 Where Quick rollouts along with succeeding maintenance work, mind working all this always keep schedules tight.